-On completion of the application form, it is then submitted to the equity release provider who will instruct a local surveyor to complete a basic valuation on the property.
-The role of this surveyor is to complete a report which will advise the current market value based on a relatively quick sale.
-The surveyor’s role will be to assess the local proximity to the property and establish similar properties and the price they had sold for within the last 3-6 months.
-Additionally, the surveyor will ascertain whether any essential repairs will be needed should the property have material defects that could affect the long term structure or re-saleability of the property.
+Yes, it does.
+On completion of the application form, it is submitted to the equity release provider who will instruct a local surveyor to complete a basic valuation of the property.
+The role of this surveyor is to complete a report which will advise on the current market value based on a relatively quick sale.
+The surveyor’s role will be to assess the local proximity to the property and establish similar properties and the price they have sold for within the last 3-6 months.
+Additionally, the surveyor will ascertain whether any essential repairs will be needed should the property have material defects that could affect the long-term structure or re-saleability of the property.

-Both these equity release specialists offer Equity Release Supermarket a specially negotiated fixed fee agreement for our clients of £595+VAT & disbursements.
 Additionally, these solicitors will provide a ‘no completion, no fee’ agreement with our clients which should be considered for any future lifetime mortgage or home reversion application.
-There are many benefits of using our recommended panel, not just speed, but also for communication, as we have online access to their portals, providing efficiencies and enabling quicker completion timescales.
+There are many benefits of using our recommended panel such as speed and the quality of communication, as we have online access to their portals, providing efficiencies and enabling quicker completion timescales.

 The solicitor’s role

 Two sets of solicitors must be in place to carry out the whole process.
-Under Equity Release Council (formerly SHIP) rules different solicitors must be employed on behalf of the client and the lender.
+Under Equity Release Council standards, different solicitors must be employed on behalf of the client and the lender.
 Once instructed by the client or broker, the solicitor acting on behalf of the client will send out an initial questionnaire requesting further information.
-This will include a request for information on whether any mortgage exists currently, the owners to the title, any restrictions, further tenants or major improvements that have been carried out with respective planning permissions.
+This will include a request for information to understand if any mortgage currently exists, the owners to the title, any restrictions, further tenants or major improvements that have been carried out with respective planning permissions.
 This questionnaire also provides the permission for the prospective solicitor to act on their behalf.